Thick As Thieves Contracts, Maps, and Replayability Guide

 What 2 Maps and 16 Missions Really Suggest

 Two maps does not automatically mean low content value.
 In stealth design, dense spaces are often better than a large number of shallow spaces.
 If one map supports multiple entries, timing windows, patrol states, and objective layouts, it can stay interesting far longer than a one-and-done corridor level.
-Sixteen missions also suggests that the game is not asking players to clear each map once and move on forever.
+Sixteen contracts also suggests that the game is not asking players to clear each map once and move on forever.
 The likely structure is repeated returns under different objectives, risk levels, or route demands.

 That is also why the wrong coverage angle would be to dismiss the game as short without context.
 A four-hour first-clear estimate tells you about scope, not necessarily about replay depth.
 What matters at launch is whether contracts truly change your decision-making or simply send you back through the same route with a new label.
 That answer needs hands-on testing, but the current structure at least points toward deliberate replayability rather than filler length.